 - After drying out each tooth, an acidic solution is placed on the chewing surfaces of each tooth to roughen it up.
 This helps the dental sealant to bond well onto the surface of the tooth.

 - The teeth are again rinsed and dried to get rid of the acidic solution.

 - Finally, the dental sealants are painted individually onto the chewing surface of the tooth or all around the tooth enamel.
-The sealant is allowed to bonds directly to each tooth and hardens.
+The sealant is allowed to bond directly to each tooth and hardens.
 In some cases, a special curing light may be used to help harden the sealant.

 How Long Do Dental Sealants Last?

-Under normal circumstance, the dental sealant can last for a very long time.
+Under normal circumstances, the dental sealant can last for a very long time.
 Typically, dental sealants can protect your teeth from dental decay and cavities for a full decade before they need to be replaced.
 Nonetheless, you need regular dental check-ups to check your dental sealants for wearing down and chipping.
-And in case you need a sealant replacement, your dentist can quickly replace the sealant as necessary.
+And in case you need a sealant replacement, your emergency dentist can quickly replace the sealant as necessary.

 More so, your dental sealants may fall off sometimes, and if this happens your teeth lose their protective shields and may develop dental cavities.
 Therefore, your sealant should be regularly checked at dental appointments.